 Some mothers are able to produce more milk than their children can tolerate or need.
-This is due to a strong flow of milk, which comes out quickly and with great force.
+A strong flow of milk comes out quickly and with great force.
 This situation can be common during the first weeks of breastfeeding while your hormones are being regularized.
 However, some moms’ strong flow may extend beyond the first few weeks.
 This can be a bit irritating; however, the good news is that your body is producing a lot of food to be consumed by your little one.
 Now, if this happens, and you don’t see any improvement, it’s important to look for help to learn how to manage the output of milk and at the same time check your baby’s reaction to the intense milk flow.

 How do I know if my milk flow is very strong?

 Your baby will: